 When Should You Use Self-Priming Paint?

+Self-priming paint is restricted to the more expensive premium paint lines.
 This is important to note because this immediately drives up costs.
 You cannot go cheap with self-priming paint, even on a per-gallon basis.

-Consider these thumbnail estimates.
+Consider these thumbnail estimates:

 Brands of Self-Priming Paint

 A few paint manufacturers still do not expressly put "self-priming" on the the label.
 The self-priming quality is usually mentioned secondarily.
 To confirm, you can usually find technical specifications for paints on manufacturers' sites.

-- Sherwin-Williams Duration®
+- Sherwin-Williams Duration

 - BEHR Premium Plus Ultra Paint And Primer In One